top of page

 Additional Monuments:

 If you walk west from the upper level of the spomenik structure here at the Grmeč monument, you can wander through a set of trails meandering through the forest where you will find a set of several additional monument elements (Slides 1 - 8).
-The purpose of these markers was to denote where in this forest the former Partisan hospital buildings once existed, as nothing remained of the original hospital buildings at the time of this monument's construction.
-Originally, each of these smaller memorial markers would have contained inscriptions which indicated what sort of hospital structure once existed at that specific spot, such as "surgical ward", "power station", "kitchen", "bunks", etc etc. While I have seen at least evidence of about four or five of them existing out here, due to the overgrown nature and derelict condition of these trails, it is unknown exactly how many of these monuments may be hidden out here in the forests among the trees and vegetation.
-I have included some historical photos of a few of these sites in Slides 3 & 4.
+The purpose of these markers was to denote two things within the forest: firstly, they mark the location of former Partisan hospital buildings once existed, as nothing remained of the original hospital buildings at the time of this monument's construction, secondly, these markers also designate the location of burial sites of those who perished here during the war.
+Originally, each of these smaller memorial markers would have contained inscriptions which indicated what sort of hospital structure once existed at that specific spot, such as "surgical ward", "power station", "kitchen", "bunks", etc etc. OR they would bear text which denoted the site of a burial mound.
+While I have seen at least evidence of about four or five of them existing out here, due to the overgrown nature and derelict condition of these trails.

 Grmeč Hotel - Slideshow